Dementia, Alzheimer’s Puts Seniors in Financial Danger

 As people age, they are increasingly at risk to develop cognitive impairments or suffer from dementia and Alzheimer’s.
 Recent studies have estimated around 11% of Americans aged 65 or older have Alzheimer’s.
 As those diseases progress, the person suffering from them loses the ability to do daily tasks and to care for their financial needs.

 While these predators will continue to be a cause of concern as the technology boom creates new opportunities for exploitation, they are not the only ones we should worry about.
-There is another set of individuals whose familiar face and established relationship allow them to operate undetected.
+There is another set of individuals whose familiar faces and established relationships allow them to operate undetected.

 This group, of course, is the family members of the victims.
 In some instances, it is the person holding power of attorney, or who has been appointed guardian and conservator who tries to take advantage of their elderly, and disabled family member.
 According to the National Council on Aging, in elder abuse cases with known perpetrators, 90% are family members.